The Restorative World of Imaret

 Our Journey

-Designed as a fully inclusive five-day and five-night experience, the Imaret Journey allows sufficient time to settle into the rhythm of the monument, discover the landscapes, history and traditions of Thrace, and experience the restorative qualities of the place in full.
+This allows sufficient time to settle into the rhythm of the monument, discover the landscapes, history and traditions of Thrace, benefit from the restorative qualities of the place, and enjoy the privacy, exclusivity and highest standards of hospitality that define life at Imaret.

-Accommodation, all meals and beverages, access to the spaces of restoration, sessions with resident healers, visits beyond the walls and private transfers to and from Kavala or Thessaloniki form part of the journey.
+Included are accommodation in one of Imaret’s historic quarters, all meals and beverages, access to the spaces of restoration, sessions with resident healers, cultural visits beyond the walls, and private transfers to and from Kavala or Thessaloniki.

 The Pricing